sedostheatre/sedos.co.uk/input/events/picnic-in-the-park-with-sedos.md

 **Join us on Sunday 30 June at Regent's Park, from 1-4pm, for a picnic with Sedos!**

 All are welcome - newbies, members, casts, crews, friends and family.
-Bring your own picnic to chill and chat over snacks and drinks, speak with Committee members and maybe even find a team to pitch a show with for 2025.
+Bring your own picnic to chill and chat over snacks and drinks, speak with committee members and maybe even find a team to pitch a show with for 2025.

 No registration needed, just turn up.
 We hope to see you there!